 - Intrusive thoughts of fictional memories

 Anyone can have false memories.2 Perceptions and memories of the past may change as they become more distant over time or as our memory becomes less reliable.
 Two people may each have an entirely different account of one event.
-However, both individuals may be generally correct in their details, as we all have subjective experiences of things.
+However, both individuals may be generally correct in their details, as we all have subjective experiences.

 With OCD, a person interjects false details into memories of an event to determine if they are responsible for having caused a negative consequence.
 False memories can manifest not just from OCD, but can also be symptomatic of post-traumatic stress disorder or from disturbing events that cause dissociation.